bis-uni-oldenburg/alma-spine-label-printing/README.md

 - Copy or clone the alma-spine-label-printing directory to your server's /var directory.
 - Edit your httpd.conf to make the alma-spine-label-printing/www directory accessible via www.
 - Customize the config.ini file.

+<strong>Usage:</strong>
+- Define your own spine labels by editing classes/class.BookLabel.php.
+- Define a cronjob on your server that executes printjob.php daily.
+- Open www/print_custom_label.php in browser to create custom spine labels.
+- Restrict access to the www directory via .htaccess.